WatashiwaSid/easy-rsa/README.md

 ## How to use

-- Step 1:- Run the programe with "python3 easyrsa.py".
+- Step 1:- Run the programe with: python3 easyrsa.py

 ![img1](https://i.imgur.com/pPRs1n3.png)